-Considered one of the more meaningful debt ratios, you can also gain perspective into how the company manages its leverage.
+This ratio is considered one of the more meaningful debt ratios, as it provides insight into how the company manages its leverage.

-When a company can earn more on their borrowed funds than they pay in interest and fee expense on loans, that is called leverage.
+Essentially, leverage is when a company can earn more on their borrowed funds than they pay in interest and fee expense on loans.

-We may also hear the ratio referred to as the "financial leverage" ratio and it determines the influence of each financial component to the company's total capital.
+It is also known as the "financial leverage" ratio and it determines the influence of each financial component to the company's total capital.

 - Common stock